top of page

-Sheldon received a BFA in Painting from the Rhode Island School of Design in 1984.
-His time at RISD included a formative year spent painting in Rome, Italy, as part of RISD’s European Honors Program.
-As a grad student, he brought sculpture into the mix.
-His thesis show for his MFA in 1990 at the University of Maryland incorporated large-scale, mixed-media paintings, as well as sculptural works.
-Mentors included internationally acclaimed sculptor, Anne Truitt, and monumental sculptor James Sanborn.
-Sheldon worked as an assistant to Sanborn on 'Kryptos' , installed at the CIA headquarters in Langley, Virginia, 1990.
+David Sheldon received a BFA in Painting from the Rhode Island School of Design in 1984, which included a formative year spent painting in Rome, Italy, as part of RISD’s European Honors Program.
+As a grad student, Sheldon brought sculpture into the mix.
+His thesis show for his MFA in 1990, at the University of Maryland, incorporated large-scale, mixed-media paintings, as well as sculptural works.

 Sheldon continues to create cutting-edge sculptural works in metal, as well as provocative public art.
 Modernist sculpture, with its emphasis on the dynamics of form and space, continues to be a major influence in his work.
-Though, his works may look mathematical and conceptual in nature, Sheldon works intuitively and emotively, exploring what it means to inhabit three-dimensional space with conscious presence and expression.
+Sheldon endeavors to create what he calls "spatial music".

-Sheldon’s abstract and landscape painting approach follows the Modernist example of letting ‘paint be paint’, with a strong, expressive, impasto approach inspired by heroes such as Joan Mitchell and Vincent Van Gogh.
-His landscape paintings express deeply personal experiences in Nature.
-He paints what he calls ‘ecstatic moments', focusing on the play between sunlight, color and form in space.
-His recent abstractions of 'paintings of paintings' takes the notion of 'pure creation' to another level.
+Sheldon’s approach to landscape painting follows the Modernist example of letting ‘paint be paint’, with a strong, expressive, impasto approach inspired by heroes such as Joan Mitchell, Anselm Kiefer, and Vincent Van Gogh.
+His paintings express deeply personal, transcendental experiences in Nature.

 EDUCATION